HiralThadeshwar31/CPSC-8710-Memory-game/README.md

 ***

-## Deployment

-### GitHub Pages

-To publish the website:

-* Open GitHub and go to your site's 'Repositories'.
-* Go to 'Settings'.
-* Scroll down until you see 'GitHub Pages'.
-* Under GitHub pages, click on the dropdown under 'Source' and select the 'Master Branch' option.
-* A green box should appear with the following message 'Your site is published at https://motazabdou.github.io/MS2-MemoryGame/'.

-### Cloning a Repository

-To clone the website from within your IDE:

-* Go to the main page of the GitHub repository and click on the dropdown menu 'Clone or download'.
-* Select 'Clone with HTTPS'.
+## Setup Instructions for Local:

-* Open the command line in your IDE.
+* To obtain the repository, execute "Git clone git@github.com:HiralThadeshwar31/CPSC-8710-Memory-game.git" in your terminal.
-* Navigate to the directory where you want to clone the project.
+* Navigate to the game's directory by changing your current directory.
-* Type 'git clone' followed by the copied URL: paste it right after 'git clone'.
-* Press 'Enter' and the local clone will be created
+* Launch the game locally by opening the index.html file in a web browser.

 ***